-The Bureau of Reclamation hereby requests tribal consent to a grant of ROW and TCE over, across, and through the subject Navajo Nation Tribal Trust Lands located in the area of the Twin Lakes, Rock Springs, and Tsayatoh Chapters in McKinley County, New Mexico.
-The Bureau of Indian Affairs requires that said consent is obtained by Reclamation, and that it be submitted with an application for ROW and TCE.
+The Bureau of Reclamation hereby requests a grant of ROW and TCE over, across, and through the subject Navajo Nation Tribal Fee Lands located in the area of the Twin Lakes, Rock Springs, and Tsayatoh Chapters in McKinley County, New Mexico.
 Enclosed are the applications requesting said consent and pertinent documents that are respectfully submitted for your review and processing.